Hebilicious/authjs-nuxt/README.md

 You can find the documentation [here](https://authjs-nuxt.pages.dev/) (WIP).
 Contributions are welcome !

 ## ⚠️ Disclaimer

-_🧪 This module is really unstable and is not recommended for production use.
-It is intended for those who want to experiment with AuthJS on the edge._
+_🧪 This module like Auth.js, is still in developement._

 ### Why not?

 1. **Why not use use [Sidebase Nuxt-Auth](https://github.com/sidebase/sidebase)?**

+    - Becaause it's based on Next-Auth and not Auth.js.
     - Because it's not edge compatible.
 This module is.

 2. **Why not use Auth.js directly?**